 Strong words you say.
 You bet.
 These times call for strong words and bold deeds.
 The crimes of illiteracy, miseducation, and rejection can no longer be tolerated.
 We know too much.
-Systems like Johnson City in New York and the Hamilton Wentworth Catholic School Board in Ontario, Canada prove what can be done.
-These beacons in a still-too-bleak educational landscape have no more money and no more brainpower than any other system.
+Systems like Johnson City in New York and Waterloo Region in Ontario, Canada, prove what can be done.
+These beacons in a still too bleak educational land-scape have no more money and no more brain power than any other system.
 What distinguishes them is leadership with guts, clear values, and the vision of an outcome that spells success for all children entering the doors of our schools today.